pulumi/terraform-provider-google-beta/website/docs/r/compute_instance.html.markdown

 * `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
 Structure documented below.
     **Note:** GPU accelerators can only be used with [`on_host_maintenance`](#on_host_maintenance) option set to TERMINATE.
-    **Note**: This field uses [attr-as-block mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html) to avoid breaking users during the 0.12 upgrade.
-To explicitly send a list of zero objects you must use the following syntax:
-    `example=[]`
-    For more details about this behavior, see [this section](https://www.terraform.io/docs/configuration/attr-as-blocks.html#defining-a-fixed-object-collection-value).

 * `labels` - (Optional) A map of key/value label pairs to assign to the instance.